Lithium: History

 Petalite (LiAlSi4O10) was discovered in 1800 by the Brazilian chemist and statesman José Bonifácio de Andrada e Silva in a mine on the island of Utö, Sweden.
 However, it was not until 1817 that Johan August Arfwedson, then working in the laboratory of the chemist Jöns Jakob Berzelius, detected the presence of a new element while analyzing petalite ore.
 This element formed compounds similar to those of sodium and potassium, though its carbonate and hydroxide were less soluble in water and less alkaline.
 Berzelius gave the alkaline material the name "lithion/lithina", from the Greek word λιθoς (transliterated as lithos, meaning "stone"), to reflect its discovery in a solid mineral, as opposed to potassium, which had been discovered in plant ashes, and sodium, which was known partly for its high abundance in animal blood.
-He named the metal inside the material "lithium".
+He named the new element "lithium".

 Arfwedson later showed that this same element was present in the minerals spodumene and lepidolite.
 In 1818, Christian Gmelin was the first to observe that lithium salts give a bright red color to flame.
 However, both Arfwedson and Gmelin tried and failed to isolate the pure element from its salts.
 It was not isolated until 1821, when William Thomas Brande obtained it by electrolysis of lithium oxide, a process that had previously been employed by the chemist Sir Humphry Davy to isolate the alkali metals potassium and sodium.
 Brande also described some pure salts of lithium, such as the chloride, and, estimating that lithia (lithium oxide) contained about 55% metal, estimated the atomic weight of lithium to be around 9.8 g/mol (modern value ~6.94 g/mol).
 In 1855, larger quantities of lithium were produced through the electrolysis of lithium chloride by Robert Bunsen and Augustus Matthiessen.
 The discovery of this procedure led to commercial production of lithium in 1923 by the German company Metallgesellschaft AG, which performed an electrolysis of a liquid mixture of lithium chloride and potassium chloride.

 Australian psychiatrist John Cade is credited with reintroducing and popularizing the use of lithium to treat mania in 1949.
-Shortly after, throughout the mid 20th century, lithium's mood stabilizing applicability for mania and depression took off in Europe and the United States.
+Shortly after, throughout the mid-20th century, lithium's mood stabilizing applicability for mania and depression took off in Europe and the United States.

 The production and use of lithium underwent several drastic changes in history.
 The first major application of lithium was in high-temperature lithium greases for aircraft engines and similar applications in World War II and shortly after.
 This use was supported by the fact that lithium-based soaps have a higher melting point than other alkali soaps, and are less corrosive than calcium based soaps.
 The small demand for lithium soaps and lubricating greases was supported by several small mining operations, mostly in the US.